How to make:

 A relation of the Aviation Cocktail, this drink features on the back label of Créme Yvette bottles dating from the 1940s.
 Now once again available, consequently this liqueur is more identified with the Blue Moon than crème de violette, which appears in some other versions of the Blue Moon.

-When made with crème de violette (use ¾ shot) the drink is indeed a blue-grey colour, as befits its name.
-However, when made with Crème Yvette (you’ll only need a ½ shot) the drink is more pink than blue, so leading me to think that it was originally made with crème de violette.
+When made with crème de violette use the measures indicated here and you'll end up with a blue-grey coloured drink, as befits its name.
+However, when made with Crème Yvette combine the sugar and liqueur measures to create a drink that is more pink than blue.
+The difference in colour leads me to conclude that this classic was originally made with crème de violette.

 This cocktail is said to have been created around 1940 by Oscar Tschirky at Waldorf-Astoria Hotel in Manhattan, New York, USA.
 Better known as "Oscar of the Waldorf", he was maître d'hôtel at Waldorf-Astoria and is also credited for inventing the Waldorf salad and Eggs Benedict.
 Although he never worked as a chef, capitalising on his reputation at the hotel, he also authored a cocktail book.